SWC-Advanced-Microscopy/volView/README.md

 ```

 ### Installation
-Add the repository's `code` directory to your MATLAB path.
+Simply add the repository's `code` directory to your MATLAB path.
+There is no need to add the `examples` or `images` directories to your path.

 ### Planned changes